RMI-PACTA/r2dii.match/README.md

 ```

 By default, names are compared against ald names in the same sector.
-`by_sector = FALSE` increases the matching runtime on large datasets,
+`by_sector = FALSE` increases the matching run time on large datasets,
 and the amount of nonsensical matches.

 ``` r